-Allianz Food Security's (the "Sub-Fund") invests in securities of companies providing products or services which contribute to environmental or social objectives, as defined by the UN Sustainable Development Goals (SDGs) or the EU Taxonomy objectives, which are also related to the SDGs.
+Allianz SDG Euro Credit (the "Sub-Fund") invests in securities of companies providing products or services which contribute to environmental or social objectives, as defined by the UN Sustainable Development Goals (SDGs) or the EU Taxonomy objectives, which are also related to the SDGs.
 The contribution is measured according to the Sustainable Investment methodology.

-In addition, sustainable minimum exclusion criteria apply.
+In addition, sustainable minimum exclusion criteria for direct investments apply.

-No reference benchmark has been designated for the purpose of attaining the environmental and/or social characteristics promoted by the Sub-Fund.
+No reference benchmark has been designated for the purpose of meeting the sustainable investment objective.

-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of the sustainable investment objective of this financial product?